-My name is Max Gordon, I’m an Oil Spill Preparedness Planner with Ecology, and I am happy to announce that the San Juan Islands (SJI) Geographic Response Plan (GRP) is now open for public comment!
+My name is Max Gordon, I’m an Oil Spill Preparedness Planner with Ecology, and I am happy to announce that the San Juan Islands (SJI) Geographic Response Plan (GRP) was open for public comment.

 GRPs aim to protect the sensitive natural, cultural, and economic resources in a specified geographic area.
 A key part of this process is gathering input from the people who work, live, and play in this community.
-I would appreciate hearing your thoughts over the next several weeks (November 9– December 9).
+I appreciated hearing your thoughts over the past several weeks (November 9– December 31).

 Ecology last fully updated the San Juan Islands GRP in 2011, and obviously much has changed since then.
 That version of the plan was tied to the North Puget Sound planning area.
 It was decided in this planning cycle to divide the joint plan into two separate plans.